Glossary

 A professional quote typically includes:

-• Your business details — Name, address, contact info, and any license numbers
+• Your business details — Name, contact information, license number

-• Client details — Name and project location
+• Client details — Name, address, contact information

 • Validity period — How long the quote is good for (e.g., 30 days)